IME Exam For L&I Claims In Washington

 Once an IME evaluation has been ordered, it is in your best interests to obtain the IME as soon as possible so the doctor can evaluate the full extent of your injuries.
 If you wait too long, your body will start to heal, and your IME may not reflect the true severity of the injuries you initially sustained from the accident.

-When you attend the exam, you are sometimes permitted to bring your attorney and someone to record the exam.
-If you bring a videographer, you must obtain the doctor’s consent and make them aware that they are being recorded.
+When you attend the exam, you are permitted to bring a companion such as a friend or family member.
+You may not record your IME.
+Also, no companion is allowed into a psych IME.
 In rare cases, you might have to undergo more than one IME, but the party ordering the IME typically has to pay for it.

 Scheduling An IME

 L&I and self-insured employers usually determine the date and time of an IME evaluation.
 If you have a conflict with the scheduled date, you must contact the claim manager and obtain permission to reschedule the exam.
 The claims adjuster will most likely accommodate reasonable requests and arrange for the exam to be done on a different date.

 What If I Can’t Travel?

 Anyone who is unable to travel due to a physical or mental injury will likely need to request alternative transportation arrangements in order to attend the exam.
 Insurance companies are obligated to make transportation available to and from their appointment at no cost.
 They will send a driver to your house to take you to the exam and drive you home when you’re done.

 What Do I Need To Know Before An Independent Medical Examination?

 The decision handed down by the IME doctor can make or break your L&I claim, so it’s crucial to ready yourself ahead of time.
 With the right preparation, you can beat the IME and minimize damage to your case by following these tips: